 How do you make cranberry sauce less tart?

 The only way to make the sauce less tart is to add a little more sweetness with sugar, maple syrup, or honey.
-If your cranberry sauce is too tart, add a teaspoon or two of the sweetener of your choice at a time.
+If your sauce is too tart, add a teaspoon or two of the sweetener of your choice at a time.
 Then stir and taste before you add more.

 Can you freeze cranberry sauce?